open-eid/SiVa/docs/siva3/interfaces.md

 ### The response
 The response is provided and documented by Spring Boot Actuator — see the [Spring Boot health endpoint](https://docs.spring.io/spring-boot/reference/actuator/endpoints.html#actuator.endpoints.health).
 Exact shape depends on the Spring Boot version and the [active configuration](https://github.com/open-eid/SiVa/blob/master/siva-parent/siva-webapp/src/main/resources/application.yml).
+SiVa contributes the `components.health` and `components.trustedLists` health indicators.
+`components.trustedLists` is **DOWN** when any configured trusted-list source contains no trusted certificates;
+its `details.trustedCertificateCounts` field reports the certificate count per source.
-SiVa contributes one additional health indicator, `components.health`, with the following details:
+`components.health` provides the following details:

 | Field | Description                                                                                                                |
 | ---------|----------------------------------------------------------------------------------------------------------------------------|